nanlabs/nancy.js/examples/README.md

 The following examples show how to solve the same problem using different approaches from normal React hooks to State management libraries.
 Check the full list with more details in the [state management examples](./state-management/) directory.

+## Node Package Managers

+The following examples are intended to show different alternatives that exist for package management in Node.
+You can see the following examples here [node package managers](./node-package-managers/).

 ### Basic Example